Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

 Next, we test the robustness of the proposed method when the clusters are misspecified.
 Specifically, we misassign users and items to adjacent clusters with $5 \%$, $10 \%$, $15 \%$, $20 \%$, and $30\%$ chance and then construct the smoothing loss function and DCOT factorization.
-The results are summarized in Table~\ref{tab:recom:missclas} which shows that the proposed smoothing DCOT method is robust against the misspecification of clusters.
-Indeed, in comparison with Table~\ref{tab:recom}, the S-DCOT method performs better than the other methods except when 30\% of the cluster members are misclassified. }
+The results are summarized in Table~\ref{tab:recom:missclas} which shows that S-DCOT is robust against the misspecification of clusters.
+Indeed, in comparison with Table~\ref{tab:recom}, S-DCOT method performs better than the other methods except when 30\% of the cluster members are misclassified.